Children's Lesson for cutting easily

 CUTTING THE INSIDE OF A CIRCLE or any piece not connected to an outer edge just takes one small bit of information to get you going easily.
 Often children will try to poke the scissors into the place that needs to be cut out.
 Blunt scissors just dent or rip the paper.
 But using this method, anyone can use even blunt scissors to get it cut out easily.

-out a center piece:
+Instructions for cutting out a center piece:

 CUTTING INSIDE CORNERS AND EVEN SHARPER CORNERS can be a bane for children.
 Often children want to just turn the scissors when they get to a pivot point and keep on going.
 The pivot point is where the cutting line changes direction sharply.
 This can result in either a rounded corner that might not work well with the craft, or a torn corner, or torn project.